“I want to be single, but with you” – The Viral Letter

 This is the letter that’s causing a sensation on the Internet.
-I was written by Isabelle Tesier and dedicated to love and longing.
-A “love” that she feels is independent and ideal.
+It was written by Isabelle Tessier and dedicated to love and longing.
+This is a “love” that she feels is independent and ideal.

-You may or may not agree with the idea that she has posed, but what’s clear is that there are a lot of people who identify with her words.
-The truth is that relationships that are “free from prejudices and expectations” are becoming more prevalent in our society.
+You may have differing opinions about her idea, but what’s clear is that there are a lot of people who identify with her words.
+The truth is that relationships that are “free from expectations” are becoming more prevalent in our society.